PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 6. Under the `Data` tab, click `Download All`.
 7. Inside the downloaded folder, you will find `test.csv` and `train.csv`.
 You will see another file named `sample_submission.csv` which shows you the expected format for your predictions.
 8. Go back to the competition page.
 Click on `Submit Predictions` and submit the `sample_submission.csv` to the competition.
+9. Log your submission to the excel file `Kaggle-Y2C_2022-23_ADSAI` under your Teams assignment.
-9. Congrats!
+10. Congrats!
 You created your Kaggle account, joined the competition, and made your first submission.
-Now it is time to compete :trophy:
+You are ready to compete :trophy:
-10. Open your favorite IDE, load `train.csv` and `test.csv`, and start building your models.
-Preprocess the data as you have learned on Week 1.
-Make two submissions, one with a Naive Bayes model and one with a Logistic Regression model, as you have learned on Week 2.
 11. For more details on how Kaggle works, read the [docs](https://www.kaggle.com/docs).
 12. Finally and most importantly, do not cheat!
 Cheating is not taken lightly on Kaggle.
 You can be banned.

+**DataLab 1: Kaggle**

+Open your favorite IDE, load `train.csv` and `test.csv`, and start building your models.
+Preprocess the data as you have learned on Week 1.
+Make at least two submissions, one with a Naive Bayes model and one with a Logistic Regression model, as you have learned on Week 2.
+Log your submissions to `Kaggle-Y2C_2022-23_ADSAI`.

+After this datalab, you will be able to:

+- [ ] Compete at Kaggle
+- [ ] Build language models for Kaggle

 DataLab 2, Goal(s):
 - [ ] Embeddings